Clivern

 WordPress Options API

-WordPress provides a set of functions that enable easy access to plugin options.
+Wordpress provides a set of functions that enable easy access to plugin options.
 By default wordpress and plugins options are stored in wp_options table.
 Let’s explore these functions.

 Adding Options